lilliannguyen97/Portfolio/Me/README.md

 I determined there needed to be more insight on the telehealth implementation from students in order to create great experiences.
 I focus on communication since it is the one of most important factors in a counseling session.
 The research I conducted was generative, or in the discovery phase.

-*Note: UCLA Counseling and Psychological Services is not associated with this project.
-This is only a student-led project for class.*

 ***How might we improve the communication between clinician and student during a telehealth session at CAPS?***

 ### Research Goals